Planning a trip to Ecuador South America? Are you a first-time visitor to Ecuador?

 Otavalo Market and its surrounds

 Otavalo holds one of the biggest artisan markets in South America in Plaza de Ponchos.
-Saturday is the main trading day where the markets spill over into the neighbouring streets and alleyways.
+Saturday is the main trading day when the markets spill over into the neighbouring streets and alleyways.
 But there is more to Otavalo than its famous market.
-We toured outside Otavalo with Runa Tupari tours visiting the famous La Cascades de Peguche, three artisan villages, Cotacachi and the lake of the guinea pigs in a 5-7 hour tour.
-If you can we recommend you spend more than a day in Otavalo and enjoy another side of Ecuador.

 Why you should stay longer in Otavalo?